square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > BulkUpsertCustomerCustomAttributesResponse BulkUpsertCustomerCustomAttributes(ctx, body)
 BulkUpsertCustomerCustomAttributes

-Creates or updates custom attributes for customer profiles as a bulk operation.
+Creates or updates [custom attributes](entity:CustomAttribute) for customer profiles as a bulk operation.
 Use this endpoint to set the value of one or more custom attributes for one or more customer profiles.
 A custom attribute is based on a custom attribute definition in a Square seller account, which is created using the [CreateCustomerCustomAttributeDefinition](api-endpoint:CustomerCustomAttributes-CreateCustomerCustomAttributeDefinition) endpoint.
 This `BulkUpsertCustomerCustomAttributes` endpoint accepts a map of 1 to 25 individual upsert  requests and returns a map of individual upsert responses.
 Each upsert request has a unique ID  and provides a customer ID and custom attribute.
 Each upsert response is returned with the ID  of the corresponding request.
 To create or update a custom attribute owned by another application, the `visibility` setting must be `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters